Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - Providing a professional closing and your contact details

-Here is an example of the resume letter:
+Here’s an example of an effective resume letter:

 Dear [Hiring Manager’s Name]

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced [Your profession] I believe that I’d be a great fit for this role.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced person in your field I am confident that I will be the perfect candidate to be considered for this job.

-Thank you for your consideration of my application.
+Thank you for taking a look at my application.
 I look forward to getting in touch with you.

 Sincerely,